-If your age is: Benefits will be reduced to:
+Benefits will be reduced to:

-70 but less than 75 65%

-75 but less than 80 45%

-80 but less than 85 30%
+65%

+45%

+30%

-85 or over 15%
+15%

 If you experience more than one loss as a result of the same accident, the plan pays benefits for the largest loss amount, up to 100% of the total coverage amount.

 Coverage is effective when you leave your home or regular work location (whichever occurs later) to begin a business trip.
 It ends when you return home or to your regular work location (whichever occurs first).
 Everyday travel to and from work is not covered.
 Death or dismemberment must occur as result of, and within 365 days following, the accident.